Productivity Tracking in the HVAC and Sheet Metal Industry for Design, Manufacturing and Installation

 Summary

-Tracking productivity is key to profitability.
-Yet tracking productivity has been a challenge for HVAC/sheet metal contractors who manage a high degree of off-site work.
+Tracking productivity in specialty construction is key to project profitability.
+Yet it has been an ongoing challenge for HVAC/sheet metal contractors who manage a high degree of off-site work.
+To complicate matters, few industry standards exist for tracking construction labor productivity, leading to a lack of clear best practices for contractors in improving construction productivity and ultimately, the bottom line.

-Traditionally, contractors limited productivity tracking to the field – the most intensive and riskiest phase of work, with labor costs accounting for 30% to 70% of project cost.
-But contractors now recognize productivity tracking should encompass the entire life cycle, from initial detailing through fabrication and installation.
+Traditionally contractors only measured construction productivity in the field – the most intensive and riskiest phase of work, with labor costs accounting for 30% to 70% of project cost.
+But contractors now recognize the importance of maintaining a full life-cycle perspective of tracking construction costs and operations.
+Construction productivity tracking must encompass the entire project, from initial detailing VDC through fabrication/manufacturing and installation.
+After all, as the saying goes, you can’t improve what you don’t measure.